Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 3- Incorporate Fun Writing Activities

-You need to hook kids and get them excited for writing before they will “choose” this activity independently and feel capable.
-To do this, add some fun to your writing lessons and centers with appealing writing activities.
+You need to hook kids and get them excited about writing every day before they “choose” this activity independently and feel capable.
+To do this, add fun to your writing lessons and centers with appealing writing activities.

 Below are engaging writing activities that kids will enjoy!

 - Focused writing – Practice using vocabulary, graphic organizers, instructions, lesson suggestions, and templates.
-Try writing activities that are seasonally themed for even more engagement!
+For even more engagement, try writing activities that are seasonally themed!

 - Brainstorming – This is a helpful activity to do as a class in preparation for students doing it independently.
 Create an anchor chart with writing ideas to use later!